JUMP TO A TOPIC

 - Anxiety and depression

-- Feeling of injustice from their exposure to asbestos
+- Feelings of injustice from their exposure to asbestos

 Hospice Care for Veterans With Mesothelioma

-Military veterans, especially Navy veterans, make up around one-third of diagnosed mesothelioma cases.
+Military veterans make up nearly one-third of diagnosed mesothelioma cases.
 They often need hospice care and resources for mesothelioma support in their final months.

 The support includes making sure veteran patients have access to benefits and nonprofit resources.